 There are 10 main steps in the Employment Tribunal (ET) Process.
 Each of these steps may lead to other processes that you or your employer may need to carry out.
 You can represent yourself as a “Self-represented Litigant” or get a representative to assist you with the process.
 Don’t forget your time limit to present your claim.
 Use the time limit calculator to make sure that you have the time limit right.
 Refer to the ET Procedure Rules and the Presidential Guidance – Case Management to make sure you are doing things correctly.

 1. ACAS Early Conciliation

 Before you put your claim into the ET you must go through ACAS Early Conciliation (EC).
 If EC is not successful, ACAS will issue you with a certificate.
 It is only when you have the certificate that you can issue a claim in the ET.

-Fill in the details of your claim on form ET1.
-You can do this on-line or on the downloadable paper version.
+Fill in the details of your claim on form ET1 You can do this on-line or on the downloadable paper version.
 Section 8.2 of the ET1 claim form is where you put the facts of your claim.
-This is usually called the grounds of claim. [see How to complete the Employment Tribunal claim form]
+This is usually called the grounds of claim.
+Use the ET1 Builder to help you write your grounds your claim correctly.

 Form ET3 is the form on which your employer puts in their defence to your claim.
 When the ET receives your ET1, they will give you a case number and send your ET1 to your employer.
 You will get a letter from the ET saying that your claim has been accepted and sent to your employer.
 The letter may also give you a date for a preliminary hearing and include an Agenda for the preliminary hearing.
 Your employer has 28 days from when they receive your ET1 to respond on form ET3.
 Your employer’s response (ET3) will be sent to the ET who will then send it on to you.